 Are gear oil and engine oil interchangeable?

 Any base oil mixed with additives to improve viscosity, anti-wear characteristics, heat dispersion, and detergency is an engine or motor oil.
-Engine oil passes through the oil filter and lubricates different parts of the engine as you pour it through to the top of the engine until it reaches the sump.
+Engine oil passes through the oil filter and lubricates different parts of the engine as it is poured into the top of the engine until it reaches the sump.

-As the name suggests, Gear oil does the job of engine oil for the transmission system.
-Used in gearboxes, gear oils help in preventing wear and tear of components in the gear systems.
-Just like motor oil, it also has additives to prevent corrosion and scouring in transmission, differentials, and more.
+As the name suggests, Gear oil is like engine oil for the transmission system.
+Used in gearboxes, gear oils help prevent wear and tear of gear systems’ components.
+Like motor oil, gear oil has additives to prevent corrosion and scouring in transmissions, differentials, and more.

 Can motor oil be used instead of engine oil?